Bernard Malamud

 Bernard Malamud (April 26, 1914 – March 18, 1986) was an American novelist and short story writer.
-Along with Saul Bellow, Joseph Heller, and Philip Roth, he was one of the best known American Jewish authors of the 20th century.
-His baseball novel, The Natural, was adapted into a 1984 film starring Robert Redford.
+Along with Saul Bellow, Joseph Heller, Isaac Bashevis Singer, Norman Mailer and Philip Roth, he was one of the best known American Jewish authors of the 20th century.
+His baseball novel The Natural was adapted into a 1984 film starring Robert Redford.
 His 1966 novel The Fixer (also filmed), about antisemitism in the Russian Empire, won both the National Book Award and the Pulitzer Prize.